Puzzled-Hui/puzzled-hui.github.io/ATM/index.md

 ## <i class="fa-solid fa-database fa-2x"></i> Dataset
 <p style= "text-align:justify">
 500 CT scans (300 for training, 50 for validation, 150 for testing) are collected from multi-sites.
 The thoracic CT scans are collected from the public LIDC-IDRI dataset [2] and the Shanghai Chest hospital.
-Ethics approval is acquired.
 Each thoracic CT scan is first preprocessed by some strong deep learning models [3][4][5] and ensemble strategy to acquire the preliminary segmentation result and then carefullt delineated and double-checked by three radiologists with more than five years of professional experience to acquire the final refined airway tree structure.
 <br>
 Please refer to <i class="far fa-hand-point-right"></i> <a href="./annotation_detail.html">Dataset Details</a> to be more familiar with the dataset structure, information, annotation details, etc,.